-Our senior executive team is remunerated in line with all staff in the organisation.
-All posts are evaluated using Mercer's job evaluation framework and pay is typically set within a pay range around the median of the marketplace for similar roles in comparable organisations.
-These include large UK charitable organisations of similar size and complexity to WWF-UK.
+Our senior executive team is remunerated in line with all staff in the organisation and receives the same benefits package.
+All posts within the organisation are evaluated using Mercer's job evaluation framework and pay is typically set within a pay range around the median of the marketplace for similar roles in comparable organisations, which include large UK charitable organisations of similar size and complexity to WWF-UK.

 Individuals are recruited through a competitive process and appointed within the appropriate pay range for the post, depending on skills and competencies and evidence of behaviours being aligned with our core values.
 Full pay equality impact assessments are conducted before each appointment, and specific attention is given to gender and ethnicity pay, so we can continue to reduce our pay gaps.
 Our organisation is accredited by the Living Wage Foundation, and we are committed to never paying our employees less than the real living wage.

-The organisation typically reviews pay awards to all staff annually, and the approved budget for any pay increases for executives aligns with that for the whole organisation.
+The organisation typically reviews pay annually, and the approved budget for any pay increases for executives aligns with that for the whole organisation.
 The annual pay award is informed by the cost of living, market pay movements and affordability.

-We are currently developing our reward and recognition programmes to enable greater engagement and motivation of colleagues, the impact of our work and to enhance our value proposition.
+We continue to develop our reward and recognition programmes to enable greater engagement and motivation of colleagues, to reflect the impact of our work and to enhance our value proposition.

-GENDER PAY GAP
+GENDER AND ETHNICITY PAY GAPS

-WWF-UK first published its gender pay gap data as at April 2017 and reported a mean gender pay gap of 18.2% (median 16.8%).
-The latest published mean gender pay gap, for April 2021, was 12.2% (median 12.5%).
-Our gender pay gap continues to reduce and for our April 2022 data we will be reporting a mean of 8.0% (median 10.7%).
+Some 71% of WWF-UK staff are female.
+WWF-UK first published gender pay gap data as at April 2017 and reported a mean gender pay gap of 18.2% (median 16.8%).
+The latest published mean gender pay gap, for April 2022, was 8.0% (median 10.7%).
+Our median gender pay gap continues to reduce and in our latest data, for April 2023, we will be reporting a mean gender pay gap of 9.0% (median 9.8%).

-WWF-UK has not yet formally reported on the various ethnicity pay gaps.
-However, we have started to improve the collection and quality of our diversity data and are tracking and monitoring pay across the various race groupings, considering intersectional data too.
-Our median ethnicity pay gap for April 2022 was 3.0% and the mean was 8.0%.
+A total of 11% of WWF-UK staff identify as people of colour.
+WWF-UK formally reported on its ethnicity pay gaps for the first time in April 2023, on a voluntary basis.
+We continue to improve the collection and quality of our diversity data and are tracking and monitoring pay across the various race groupings, considering intersectional data too.
+Our mean ethnicity pay gap for April 2022 was 8.3% and the median was 2.9%.
+For April 2023, we will report a mean ethnicity pay gap of 8.9% and a median of 10.0%.

-Addressing all pay gaps is one of our key metrics for our organisational performance and we are committed to organise, select, recruit, reward and develop all staff on equitable and inclusive terms, taking positive action as needed to achieve equity.
+Understanding the drivers for and reducing the scale of all pay gaps are key metrics for our organisational performance and we are committed to organise, select, recruit, reward and develop all staff on equitable and inclusive terms, taking positive action as needed to achieve equity.
+The 2023 data will be reported in March 2024, together with a full analysis and action plan.